 - Constrict your abs and hip muscles as you push your lower back off the floor

-- Elevate your hips for creating a straight line running from your knees to your shoulders
+- Elevate your hips to create a straight line running from your knees to your shoulders

 - Squeeze your core and pull your belly into your spine